 • Try something different.
 Switch between species every so often to keep fish stocks level and healthy.
 It’s a great way to discover a new sustainably sourced fish you never knew you loved.

 • Ask the grocery store or restaurant how their fish is caught.
-Choose fish that are pole and line caught or farmed sustainably and avoid methods such as bottom trawling, ghost fishing, longlines, and poison/explosives.
+Choose fish that are pole and line caught or farmed sustainably.
+Avoid methods such as bottom trawling, ghost fishing, longlines and poison/explosives.

 • Eat local seafood when you can.
-Local seafood is often caught using less damaging fishing practices than commercially caught seafood.
+It is often caught using less damaging fishing practices than commercially caught seafood.

-Pacific Whale Foundation supports the recommendations of the Marine Stewardship Council (MSC).
-As one of the world’s leading certification programs, the MSC does not endorse the two Hawaiian longline fisheries and, therefore, aligns with our organizational values.
-Longline fishing is a commercial fishing technique that uses a long line, with baited hooks attached at intervals and threatens marine life like seabirds, sea turtles, sharks, and dolphins.
-We are especially concerned with the danger it presents to the endangered population of false killer whales found in Hawaii that we are working to protect.
+Pacific Whale Foundation supports the recommendations of the Marine Stewardship Council.
+As one of the world’s leading certification programs, the MSC does not endorse the two Hawaiian longline fisheries, which aligns with our organizational values.
+Longline fishing is a commercial fishing technique that uses a long line with baited hooks attached at intervals.
+This poses a significant threat to marine life such as seabirds, sea turtles, sharks and dolphins.
+We are especially concerned with the danger longline fishing presents to the endangered population of false killer whales found in Hawaii that we are working to protect.

 Our thoughts go out to all that are being impacted by COVID-19.
 With a team dedicated to our response to this pandemic, we are meeting regularly to ensure the continuation of programs and services that allow our mission work to continue.